selden-lin/angular-task-app/README.md

 # angular-task-app
-- Is task app aimed at university/high school students.
-It will allow students to list tasks and also record how long these tasks take.
-Using these lengths, it will help other students plan out and give out good estimations how long projects will take for certain courses.
-- the sharing of task completion times will be a later feature
+- Is task app that divides tasks into types and lets users enter when they may be due and how much time they have spent on them
-- tasks will be grouped on course and type (school, errands, etc)
+- tasks will be grouped into school, work and leisure/errands

 # pages
 - login
 - dashboard
 - individual list view
 - graph of how much time you spent on different types of tasks
 - page to update time spent on a task

+# future plans
+- add calendar view to see all tasks
+- add database to store data
+- allow students to see how long projects in courses take to better plan schedules